emilbra/simple-containers-and-k8s-for-dummies/Containers/What-is-a-Container.md

 For Virtual Machines, the whole Operating System is instead virtualized separately for each instance.
 Running 3 Windows Servers on a Virtualization platform, means that we in practice have three separarate Windows Server Operating Systems running on the Platform.
 Thats not really efficient, if we dont need it.

 Containers are well suited for running applications in a microservices-pattern, and they reduce overhead and resource consumption.
 They are very lightweight and start up really quickly.
-Additionally, since a container only contains its dependencies, a container is more reliable and easy to troubleshoot since it is made for a specific purpose, avoiding another process or feature on the system crashing the instance.
+Additionally, since a container only contains its dependencies, a container is more reliable and easy to troubleshoot since it is made for a specific purpose.
+The way that containers are isolated also avoids interference from another process or service on the system crashing the instance.

 ## Read further to learn about "Cattle, not Pets"

 [cattle, not pets](Cattle-Not-Pets.md)